Anderson Canyon

 The canyon is within the boundaries of the Monterey Bay National Marine Sanctuary, Sea Otter Refuge, and California condor reintroduction area.
 The Staude House built in the 1960s sits on a bluff at the mouth of Anderson Canyon 120 feet above sea level.
+A 90 acre parcel on the bluff between the coastal cliff and Highway 1 sold for $31,394,000 in 2010, one of the largest sale prices for residential real estate in Monterey County history.

 Early history

 Pino Palado Peak, the name given the peak during the Mexican era, is said to refer to a tall Ponderosa pine, “peeled” of its bark by a lightning strike, that at one time grew on the southeastern summit.
 The creek was named after the peak.
 The modern name is a corruption of the surname of settlers James Andersen, who emigrated from Denmark in 1874 and homesteaded in the canyon, and his brother Peter, who arrived in 1883.
 The Andersen family had business ties to many of the early settlers in the region, including the Pfeiffers, Slates, and Danis.

 In the late 19th century a trail was constructed that connected the coast ridge with the coast at Burns Creek, just south of Anderson Landing.